daeuniverse/dae/docs/en/configuration/separate-config.md

 └── config.dae
 ```

-Config files:

-Notes about `include` paths:
+`include` paths follow these rules:

-- Relative paths (for example `config.d/*.dae`) are resolved relative to the directory of the *entry* config file (the file passed to `dae -c ...`), not relative to the current working directory.
+- Relative paths, such as `config.d/*.dae`, resolve relative to the entry configuration file's directory, not the current working directory.
+The entry file is the file passed to `dae -c ...`.
-- Absolute paths (for example `/etc/dae/config.d/*.dae`) are used as-is.
+- Absolute paths, such as `/etc/dae/config.d/*.dae`, are used as-is.
-- For security reasons, dae only allows included files under the entry config directory.
+- For security, dae only allows included files under the entry configuration directory.

 ```jsonc
 # config.dae